DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/3d_object_finder_procedure.rst

 Pre-process Point Cloud In Edge Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To get proper search result using edge point, the scene cloud must be preprocess to contain normals.
+To get proper search result using edge point, the scene cloud must be pre-process to contain normals.
 This is because after edge extraction is performed on point cloud
 it will be very hard to compute its normals, which are used in searching.
 Simply use cloud process node's normal operation to pre-process the point cloud

 Before you can see the nodes detailed config, you need to set the search type of the node to be either normal or edge.